Aquib1127/WeatherTracker-App/README.md

 # WeatherTracker-App
-This is a weather tracking app
+This is a weather tracking app.
+Author Name - Aquib Ansari